antarasi/path-validation/README.md

 2. provided path is not empty string
 3. provided path doesn't have disallowed characters (see list below)
 4. provided path resolves to absolute path
+5. provided path match platform specific rules (see list below)

+### Linux specific rules

+5. a) start with slash
+5. b) does not contain backslash

+### Windows specific rules

+5. c) start with drive letter
+5. d) does not contain forward slash
+5. e) contain only one colon

 ### Disallowed characters